Helpful Services:

 – Deficiency Judgments Allowed: Varies by Process

-In Alaska, lenders may foreclose on deeds of trusts or mortgages in default using either a judicial or non-judicial foreclosure process.
+In Alaska, lenders may foreclose on deeds of trusts or mortgages in default using a judicial or non-judicial foreclosure process.

 Judicial Foreclosure